sagemathinc/cocalc-doc/source/terminal.rst

 .. image:: img/terminal/clean-terminal.png
     :width: 75%
     :align: center
+    :alt: removing hidden history files for a terminal

 One reason this situation might arise is if you are an instructor in  a course and want to distribute a .term file to your students using the Handouts or :ref:`Assignments <create-assignment>` feature in CoCalc courses, but do not want to distribute command history that may have accumulated with the original terminal in the instructor's project.